believeinlain/PyAedatTools/README.md

 In reference [3], they used what they call an Attention Priority Map (or APM) to identify regions with a higher concentration of events in order to focus on moving objects against a static background.
 In our case, we want to focus on moving objects against a dynamic background, so the APM was adapted to instead focus on areas with a lower concentration of events, since the dynamic background contains the highest event density.

 ![APM](/images/APM.png)
 Screenshot from running [testAPM.py](https://github.com/believeinlain/PyAedatTools/blob/master/testAPM.py), where regions with a high concentration of events are ignored for corner detection and subsequent feature tracking.
+In this image, no corners or features are identified or tracked in the most dynamic part of the image whare the waves are largest.

 This approach was only marginally successful, as much of the dynamic background had the exact same event density as the objects to be tracked, so while the APM does reduce the amount of computing power spent on corner and feature tracking, it is not sufficent to filter out the dynamic background.